 Top 2 Maui Helicopter Tips

 Or a dark solid-colored shirt, if possible.
 This important tip helps to ensure prime viewing, as it works to eliminate glare on the windows.
 This is especially important for quality photographs.

 Many companies recommend booking a tour toward the beginning of your vacation.
 In the event of inclement weather, this allows plenty of time for re-booking.
 You don’t want to miss this Maui experience!

-Nothing takes your breath away like an aerial view of a powerful waterfalls thundering down thousands of feet or Madame Pele and her fierce lava flow.
+Nothing takes your breath away like an aerial view of powerful waterfalls thundering down thousands of feet or Madame Pele and her fierce lava flow.
 And at the end of it all, you’ll be taking home some serious bragging rights along with those priceless pictures!
-Without further ado, here are the highest rated flights that will change your life!
+Without further ado, here are the highest-rated flights that will change your life!